K'Nex: History

 The company's products were sold at Toys "R" Us, starting in early October 1992.
-Toys "R" Us' Charles Lazarus praised the K'Nex system at the 1993 Industry Toy Fair.
+Toys "R" Us' head, Charles Lazarus praised the K'Nex system at the 1993 Industry Toy Fair.
 By 2011, K'Nex was distributed in over 25 countries, including the United States.

 In 2018, all of K'Nex's assets were purchased by Basic Fun!, a Florida-based toy company.
 The acquisition was valued at around $21 million.

 In 2024, Basic Fun filed for Chapter 11 bankruptcy protection.
-The company will use bankruptcy proceedings to repay its creditors while remaining in operation.
+The company planned to use bankruptcy proceedings to repay its creditors while remaining in operation.
 Basic Fun emerged from bankruptcy on November 1, 2024.

 Pieces

 The basic K'Nex pieces used to make models include rods, connectors, and bricks.
 Basic K'Nex pieces are made out of polyoxymethylene plastic.

 Display models and exhibits

 Concordia University's Engineering and Computer Science Association (ECA) has constructed models of a Space Shuttle, the Sears Tower, the Eiffel Tower, Habitat 67, and mazes from K'Nex.

-The U.S. Space & Rocket Center in Huntsville, Alabama held a Guinness World Record for "World's Largest K'Nex Sculpture" for a model space shuttle and rocket displayed in their gift shop.
+The U.S. Space & Rocket Center in Huntsville, Alabama, held a Guinness World Record for "World's Largest K'Nex Sculpture" for a model space shuttle and rocket displayed in their gift shop.
 The record was broken in 2014 by the BLOODHOUND SSC RBLI K'NEX Build Team in the UK with a 13.38-meter-long K'Nex replica of the Bloodhound SSC supersonic car.

 K'Nex has a traveling exhibit, K'Nex: Build Thrill Rides, that visits schools and museums across the US.